You’re building your email list, right?

 • 51 Essential Time-Saving Resources for Any Blogger

-• Free e-book: The Simple Way I Write 1,000-Word High Quality Posts in an Hour
+• Free e-book: The Simple Way I Write 1,000-Word High-Quality Posts in an Hour

 3. Look at what your visitors buy

-Start by heading to the Kindle store.
+Start at the Kindle store.

 List of categories example from Kindle Store.